 But little of value has recently been added to the store of knowledge

 about them, even though we have made amazing technological advances and discoveries in recent decades.
-The Solar Eclipse should be reassessed in case we have missed anything of consequence.
+The Total Solar Eclipse should be reassessed in case we have missed anything of consequence.
 "The Black Disc of the Moon" is a great example.
 The Black Disc of the Moon gradually covers the Moon we are told, and indeed if we care to look we can see this for ourselves.
 This disc is a pitch black area, through which no light seems to be able to pass, with sharply defined edges.

 .
 There is no reason or way it could turn black just because it is in alignment between Sun and Earth.
 It may be possible to photograph the Moon from the ground at New Moon with the right equipment and filters.
 This could also be confirmed by photography from the International Space Station, but they show no interest in doing so.
-The ISS has taken a photo of the 2006 Eclipse over Turkey.
-The ISS orbits at about 320 kilometers altitude.
+The ISS has taken a photo of the 2006 T S E over Turkey.
 Parts of the machine are clearly visible, and appear to be in direct Sunlight

 , even though the ISS is probably in the Umbra area.
+The ISS orbits at about 320 kilometers altitude.